beckym223/manual_work/E6_long_edited.md

 As policy makers attempt to fill the widening gaps between the information required for sound policy and the available data, the
-41 See also: David (1990) and Gordon (2000).
-42 Griliches (1994), Erik Brynjolfsson and Shinkyu Yang
-(1996), and Triplett (1999) discuss the Solow Paradox.
-43 Campbell and Shiller (1998) and Shiller (2000) dis-
-cuss equity valuations and growth prospects.
-Michael T.
-Kiley (1999), Brynjolfsson and Lorin M. Hitt (2000), and Robert E. Hall (2000), present models of investment with internal costs of adjustment.
-44 Daron Acemoglu (2000) and Katz (2000) survey the
-literature on labor markets and technological change.
-45 See, for example, Andrew S. Grove (1996) on the market for computers and semiconductors and Clayton M.
-Christensen (1997) on the market for storage devices.
-46 Douglas A. Irwin and Peter J. Klenow (1994), Flamm (1996 pp. 305-424), and Elhanan Helpman and Manuel Trajtenberg (1998 pp. 111-19) present models of the semi- conductor industry.
-47 The role of information technology in U.S. economic growth is discussed by the Economics and Statistics Ad- ministration (2000); comparisons among OECD countries are given by the Organization for Economic Cooperation and Development (2000).
-48 The measurement gap between the United States and other OECD countries was first identified by Andrew W.
-Wykoff (1995).
-Paul Schreyer (2000) has taken the initial steps to fill this gap.

 ### ---Economics-2001-0-30.txt---